oort77/bookmarks-search-v2/setup.md

 The search page opens in your browser.

+Expand "Keep it fresh" section in the left sidebar.
-Check "Full update" box in the left bottom part of the page and press "Update" button.
+Check "Full update" box and press "Update" button.
 Search database generation may take a while.

 You may choose to do partial updates from time to time: press "Update" button with clear "Full update" box.
 Partial updates are much faster, as only the new bookmarks are scraped.

 Checked with python versions 3.8 and 3.9.